maudeve-it/W25Qxxx_SPI_FLASH_STM32-CompactEL/4_TouchGFX_mapping/README.md

 select the settings file and click "Edit"<br>
 go to "Debugger"<br>
 scroll to "External Loaders" and click "Add"<br>
-select, in the external loader list, the external loader to use.
+select, in the external loader list, the external loader to use.<br>
 Click "OK" and "Apply" until you close all the "properties" windows open.

 </ul>